 - Reviewing any evidence provided by another party in the matter

-- Agreeing a list of issues and following any Tribunal orders
+- Agreeing on a list of issues and following any Tribunal orders

 - Preparing for a final hearing including a brief to counsel

 If a claim is straightforward, it will normally take between 3 to 8 months to complete.
-If your case is complex, then can be a number of years depending on the circumstances.
+If your case is complex, then can be several years depending on the circumstances.

 Should you require any assistance please do not hesitate to contact us on 0208 301 4884 and book an appointment to see one of our specialists today.
 Alternatively, you can contact us using the form on the right of the screen and we’ll get back to you.